mvitz/javaspektrum-spring-container/jib/README.md

 ## Requirements

-An installation of JDK 11 is required.
+An installation of JDK 11 and Docker is required.

 ## Modifications